brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 where $$P(x,i) = Pr(h(x)_i) \gt kth\_excluding(H(x), k, i)$$ denotes  the probability that $$G(x)_i$$ is **non-zero,  given a new random choice of noise on element $$i$$, but keeping the already-sampled choices of noise on the other elements** (see Appendix A for details).
 Note that $$G(x)_i$$ is nonzero if and only if $$H(x)_i$$ is greater than the $$k$$th-greatest element of H(x).

-The experiments fixed a compute budgets and compared a baseline model with several configurations of MoE (variable number of experts, with and without hierarchy etc), on several language tasks.
-Results show MoE models beating baseline LSTM models (less perplexity/confusion), with hierarchical MoE beating non-hierarchichal (with a higher parameter count, but same compute).
+The experiments fixed a compute budgets and compared a baseline model with several configurations of MoE, including a hierarchical MoE, on several language tasks.
+Note: a **hierarchical MoE** is a structure were a primary gating network chooses a sparse weighted combination of experts, where each expert is by itself a MoE with its own gating network.
+Results show MoE models beating baseline LSTM models, with hierarchical MoE beating non-hierarchichal (with a higher parameter count, but same compute).
 The perplexity improved significantly by increasing data size (from 10B to 100B Word Google News Corpus).
 In the machine translation task, on the Google Production dataset, the model achieved 1.01 higher test BLEU score even after training for only one sixth of the time.

 An important message in the results is that **different experts specialize on different tasks based on syntax and semantics**, as shown in Appendix E table 9: